Countdown Counter Timer

 What's more is an expression that's used when you want to emphasize that the next action or fact is more or as important as the one mentioned War doesn't bring peace; what's more, it brings more chaos Or your example

-• grammar - more preferred versus preferable - English Language . . .
+• phrase usage - in more details or in detail - English Language . . .

 • Does more than 2 include 2? - English Language Learners Stack Exchange